codingcronus/codingcronus.github.io/integration-tests-with-docker.md

 layout: default
 ---

+# Integration Testing using Docker Containers

 Integration and E2E tests can often be brittle when testing against external services and infrastructure such as e.g. a database.

-As a consultant giving advice to a multitude of different companies and organisations, I've seen the following scenario many times:
+As a consultant giving advice to a multitude of different companies and organisations, I've seen the following scenario several times.

+### Common Integration Test scenario
 ![Before](https://codingcronus.github.io/posts/integration-tests-with-containers/before.png)

+### A better solution using Containers
-A much better solution is to use Containers.
-We should go for a scenario like this:
+A  better solution is to use Containers.
+We should go for a scenario like the one below.

 ![After](https://codingcronus.github.io/posts/integration-tests-with-containers/after.png)